petermr/pygetpapers/README.md

 Ensure that `pip` is installed along with python.
 Download python from: https://www.python.org/downloads/ and select the option Add Python to Path while installing.

 Check out https://pip.pypa.io/en/stable/installing/ if difficulties installing pip.
+Also, checkout https://packaging.python.org/en/latest/tutorials/installing-packages/ to learn more about installing packages in `python`.

 <hr>

 ## Method one (recommended):

-- Ensure git cli is installed and is available in path.
-Check out (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 - Enter the command: `pip install pygetpapers`